amirhajibabaei/AutoForce/theforce/cl/README.md

 For this, all you need to do is to not specify any `calculator` in `ARGS` or set `calculator=None`.

-The other paramteres which control the sampling and accuracy should be gradually tuned to get the desired accuracy.
+The other paramteres (`ediff`, `fdiff`) which control the sampling and accuracy should be gradually tuned to get the desired accuracy.

 #### Model initialization from random displacements (optional)
 In most cases starting from an empty ML model